 Raising Films was established by five UK-based film sector workers who recognised, from the start, that film and television are international industries.
 We are delighted to welcome international chapters of Raising Films, to share and compare information, and to make change together!

 In early 2017, producer Leonie Mansfield and scriptwriter Nicole Dade reached out to Hope Dickson Leach, one of the original founders of Raising Films here in the UK, about our work and the need to address similar issues in Australia’s industry.

-Today the strategy is being driven by the current WIFT NSW team with some strategic additions.
+Today the strategy is being driven by the current WIFT Australia team with some strategic additions.

 The WIFT Executive Committee: Megan Riakos (President), Rosie Lourde (Vice President), Katrina Graham (Vice President), Lucy Fisher (Secretary) and Jessica Khoury (Treasurer)

 Raising Films Founding Team Members: Kate Separovich, Sabina Giado, Kristen Hodges and Shideh Faramand

 Create NSW has provided a grant of $15,000 to assist with the establishment of Raising Films Australia.
 Australian Film Television and Radio School and the Screen Diversity Inclusion Network have also pledged to work alongside WIFT Australia to support these proposed initiatives through both soft skills as well as hard resources such as venues.